Azure-Samples/ms-identity-javascript-angular-tutorial/2-Authorization-I/1-call-graph/Readme-incremental.md

 This sample demonstrates an Angular single-page application (SPA) that lets users sign-in with Azure Active Directory (Azure AD) using the [Microsoft Authentication Library for Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) (MSAL Angular).
 In addition, this sample also demonstrates how to use [Microsoft Graph JavaScript SDK](https://github.com/microsoftgraph/msgraph-sdk-javascript) client with MSAL as a custom authentication provider to call the Graph API.

-> :information_source: Note that you are not required to implement a custom provider, as the v3.0 (preview) of the SDK offers a [default provider](https://github.com/microsoftgraph/msgraph-sdk-javascript/blob/dev/docs/AuthCodeMSALBrowserAuthenticationProvider.md) that implements MSAL.js.
+> :information_source: Note that you are not required to implement a custom provider, as the v3.0 of the SDK offers a [default provider](https://github.com/microsoftgraph/msgraph-sdk-javascript/blob/dev/docs/AuthCodeMSALBrowserAuthenticationProvider.md) that implements MSAL.js.

 Here you'll learn about [Access Tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens), [acquiring a token](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-acquire-token), [calling a protected web API](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-call-api), as well as [Dynamic Scopes and Incremental Consent](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent), **silent token acquisition**, **working with multiple resources** and more.

+> :information_source: See the community call: [An introduction to Microsoft Graph for developers](https://www.youtube.com/watch?v=EBbnpFdB92A)

+> :information_source: See the community call: [Deep dive on using MSAL.js to integrate Angular single-page applications with Azure Active Directory](https://www.youtube.com/watch?v=EJey9KP1dZA)

 ## Scenario